SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 Recording positions.
 Press ENTER to stop...
 ```

-Once this is successfully completed, when you control the leader arm, the follower arm will move along with it.
+Once successful, you can control the leader arm, and the follower arm will mimic its movements.

 > [!TIP]
 >
-> You can save the above command into a shell script for easy execution next time.
+> Consider saving the command above into a shell script for quick access later.

-## 5. Collecting a Dataset via Teleoperation
+## 5. Collecting Datasets with Teleoperation

 ### 5.1 Adding a Camera

-Use the following command to find the index of the camera connected to your system.
-The default camera index is `0`:
+Use the following command to find the index of your connected camera.
+The default camera is usually index `0`:

 ```bash
 python -m lerobot.find_cameras opencv
 ```

-> For more related content, refer to: [Cameras](https://huggingface.co/docs/lerobot/cameras)
+> For more information, see: [Cameras](https://huggingface.co/docs/lerobot/cameras)

-You can use the following Python script to check the status of your camera and ensure it is working correctly:
+You can use the following Python script to check if the camera is working correctly:

 ::: details Click to view code